RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 You must have the following software installed:

 -   Rocket Enterprise Developer for Eclipse. [*Click here*](https://docs.rocketsoftware.com/bundle?cluster=true&labelkey=prod_enterprise_developer) to access the documentation for Enterprise Developer.
--   A TN3270 terminal emulator to run the IBM&reg; CICS&reg; application.
+-   A TN3270 terminal emulator to run the CICS application.
 This tutorial uses Rocket&reg; Host Access for the Cloud (HACloud), which is installed with Enterprise Developer, but you can also use an alternative terminal emulator.

 **Using a Remote Enterprise Server Instance for the Tutorials**